krishte/TRACR/README.md

 ### Settings

+This is the page shown when the settings button in the top-right of any of the other pages is tapped.
+The user can adjust the Type sliders according to how long they prefer to spend working on a specific assignment type in a day.
+The Work hours page is where the user can set when they are free to work on assignment.
+The information from both Work hours and Type sliders is used by the scheduling algorithm to schedule times to work on assignments.
+In the Google Classroom page, the user can link their TRACR classes to their Google Classroom classes such that new assignments posted on Google Classroom are automatically added to TRACR.

 |Settings|Type sliders|Work hours|
 |---|---|---|
 |![Simulator Screen Shot - iPhone 12 Pro Max - 2021-07-09 at 15 31 39](https://user-images.githubusercontent.com/46422100/206813340-3638a276-4d3c-4419-b9e1-8b86a9824829.png)|![Simulator Screen Shot - iPhone 12 Pro Max - 2021-07-09 at 15 30 54](https://user-images.githubusercontent.com/46422100/206813360-0b614b73-3007-4aee-aa23-339affdca27e.png)|![Simulator Screen Shot - iPhone 12 Pro Max - 2021-07-09 at 15 29 49](https://user-images.githubusercontent.com/46422100/206813386-867962ab-9109-4eb3-8059-d812e278320d.png)|